digitalbricklayer/techteapotcom/src/content/posts/four-network-monitoring-tools-with-web-based-interfaces.md

 aliases: [/four-network-monitoring-tools-with-web-based-interfaces/]
 ---

-... a nice roundup by Linux.com <a href="http://www.linux.com/feature/151982">outlining some of the options for network monitoring in a *nix environment</a>.
+... a nice roundup by Linux.com [outlining some of the options for network monitoring in a *nix environment](http://www.linux.com/feature/151982).